csd1100/terrainium/README.md

   creates your development environment for you.
 - This utility will automatically set environment variables, aliases and run specified commands in shell or in background.
-- The sample configuration file is stored in [terrain.toml](./tests/data/terrain.example.toml)
+- The sample configuration file is stored in [terrain.toml](./example_configs/terrain.example.toml)
 - Currently only `zsh` is supported.
+- Information about `terrain.toml` files anatomy can be found in [TERRAIN.md](./docs/TERRAIN.md).
+- Information about configuration options for behavior of `terrain` and `terrainiumd` commands can be found in [CONFIGS.md](./docs/CONFIGS.md).

 ## Command-Line Arguments (Usage)